-Every year, five local artists are chosen by a jury of arts and environmental professionals to help promote new ways of thinking about conserving resources, art, and the environment.
-Each artist receives a stipend and privileges for six months to scavenge discarded materials at Metro Central Transfer Station in Northwest Portland.
-The program culminates with an exhibition in the fall at a local gallery.
+Every year, five local artists chosen by a jury of arts and environmental professionals are given access to the Metro Central transfer station for five months to glean discarded materials to make art.
+The program culminates with an exhibition of their works in the summer at a local gallery.

-GLEAN accepts applications from artists residing in Multnomah, Washington and Clackamas counties.
-The online application will be available when the next round of artists culminate.
+GLEAN accepts applications from artists residing in Multnomah, Washington, and Clackamas counties.
+We will begin accepting applications for next year on January 1, 2023.

 Eligibility & Selection

 A board of arts and environmental professionals will choose new artists from the Portland area to participate in the program.
 The artists will have access to the Metro Central transfer station (aka, the “dump”) to glean materials to use to create art.
 The program culminates in a formal exhibition in the fall.

 - Artists will have the opportunity to glean materials from the Metro Central transfer station for six months.

 - Each artist will be required to create a minimum of eight pieces available for sale at the exhibition.

 - Ninety-five percent of each piece must be created from materials gleaned from the transfer station.